vkbo/Scripts/README.md

 A Simple script that will calculate the network config for a given IP/mask.
-I made the script to calculate the firewall settings to block IP ranges trying to brute force login on an nternet-facing PC I used to work on.
+I made the script to calculate the firewall settings to block IP ranges trying to brute force login on an internet-facing PC I used to work on.
 I got *a lot* of brute force attempts on that PC.

 ### webm2gif